Nothing Above My Shoulders but the Evening

-Nothing Above My Shoulders but the Evening is American new-age musician Ray Lynch’s fourth and final studio album, released in September 1993.
+Nothing Above My Shoulders but the Evening is American new-age musician Ray Lynch's fourth and final studio album, released on September 28, 1993.
 It reflects Lynch's classical background and features performances by members of the San Francisco Symphony.
 The album was released after Lynch signed with Windham Hill Records.
 It peaked at number 1 on Billboards "Top New Age Albums" chart.